Alex Compton: Alaska

 Two games into the 2014 PBA Governors' Cup, Compton was appointed the head coach of Alaska Aces, replacing Luigi Trillo.
 In his first head coaching stint, he led the Aces to the semi-finals, losing to Rain or Shine in full five games.

+In the following season, Compton together with his former coach at Metrostars Louie Alas, the team abandoned triangle offense in favor of fast paced offense with combination of full court press defensive system.
+Those are used because the utilization of guards in the bench rotation, plus citing innovation at international scene.
+Also, the hybrid system got positive reaction from the players, especially from their star Calvin Abueva.

-In the following season, Compton steered the Aces to the 2014–15 Philippine Cup finals where he went up against Coach Leo Austria, who had been his head coach when they were still with Welcoat.
+With the hybrid system is played, it helped them to steer the Aces to the 2014–15 Philippine Cup finals where he went up against coach Leo Austria, who had been his head coach when they were still with Welcoat.
 Alaska went on to lose to the San Miguel Beermen in seven hard-fought games.
 He then got to coach the South All-Stars during the 2015 All-Star Weekend.
 He also guided the Aces to the 2015 Governors' Cup finals only to be swept by the Beermen in four games.
 In a rematch of the previous season's Philippine Cup finals, the Beermen once again beat the Alaska Aces in 7 games, completing the Beermen's historic comeback from down 0–3 to win the series.
 Alaska returned to the finals once again in the 2015 Commissioner's Cup, where they lost 4–2 to Rain or Shine.

 In 2018, Compton led Alaska to another finals appearance, where they lost to the Magnolia Hotshots.
 He resigned as coach in 2019 and was replaced by another Alaska franchise legend Jeffrey Cariaso.